Structured prior distributions for the covariance matrix in latent factor models: Applications

 \subsubsection{Analysis and results}

-We ran two chains, initialized at different starting points, using the adaptive Gibbs sampler discussed in Section~\ref{subsec:gibbs_unknown_k} and another two chains using Stan's implementation of the (non-adaptive) Hamiltonian Monte Carlo sampler with a fixed truncation level of $H=10$.
+We ran two chains, initialised at different starting points, using the adaptive Gibbs sampler discussed in Section~\ref{subsec:gibbs_unknown_k} and another two chains using Stan's implementation of the (non-adaptive) Hamiltonian Monte Carlo sampler with a fixed truncation level of $H=10$.
 In the Gibbs sampler, adaptation was allowed after 500 iterations and, following \citet{SCD22}, the parameters in the diminishing adaptation condition were set at $\alpha_0=-1$ and $\alpha_1=-5 \times 10^{-4}$.
 After a burn-in of 20K iterations, each chain was run for a further 20K iterations, thinning to store every fifth draw in order to reduce computational overheads.
 Using the truncation criterion of \citet{SC20}, we retain as active enough factors to explain at least $T=0.999$ of the total variation in the data.
 The posterior mode (and median) for the number of effective factors in each case was 5 with 95\% credible interval $(3, 6)$.
 Comparing the output of identified parameters across the chains from both samplers using the usual graphical diagnostic checks gave no evidence of any lack of convergence.

-To gauge performance against another non-exchangeable prior, the model was also fitted under the structured increasing shrinkage process prior using an adaptive Gibbs sampler, with the hyperparameters in the prior and the tuning parameters in the sampler set in line with Section~5 of \citet{SCD22}.
+To gauge performance against another non-exchangeable prior, the model was also fitted under the SIS process prior using an adaptive Gibbs sampler, with the hyperparameters in the prior and tuning parameters in the sampler set in line with the specification from Section~5 of \citet{SCD22}.
 In this case, more or less all the posterior mass for the number of effective factors was stacked at 4.
-To illustrate the benefits of providing shrinkage towards a sensible parametric structure, without enforcing that structure as a constraint, we also compare to a multivariate probit regression model in which the marginal covariance matrix has a shared variation component $\matr{\Delta}$ that is directly proportional to $\matr{\Phi}$.
-That is, $\matr{\Omega} = \matr{\Delta} + \matr{\Sigma}$ in which $\matr{\Delta} = \psi \matr{\Phi}$.
-As for the other analyses, we take $\matr{\Sigma}=\matr{I}_p$ for identifiability and then $\psi$ determines the ratio between the shared and individual variation.
-The priors for the components of $\matr{\Phi}$ are set as previously and we take $\psi^{-1} \sim \gam(2, 2)$.
-The model was fitted using Hamiltonian Monte Carlo, implemented through Stan.